nomemory/mapneat/README.md

 }
 ```

-After all the operations are performed, the output looks like this:
+After all the operations are performed step by step, the output looks like this:

 ```json
 {